 Accommodation in Coromandel

 You’ll find lots of accommodation in Coromandel itself but there’s also quite a bit of choice in Hahei and nearer Hot Water Beach.
 You’ll find holiday homes and Air BnB listings right near the beachfront at Hot Water Beach as well as in Hahei.
 Hahei offers a motel and backpackers as well as lots of Air BnB listings too.
-I always book my accommodation on booking.com when I’m not camping as I feel like they always provide the best deals!
+I always book my accommodation on booking.com when I’m not camping as I feel like they always provide the best deals AND with most accommodation options you can cancel up to 24 hours before which I find really helpful just in case travel plans change!
 Use the search box below to search for your accommodation in Coromandel!

 Camping in Coromandel